Hjorth's reflection argument: Remarks, Notations and Terminology

 \item For $x\in \bR$ and $n\in \omega$, set $\gg^{2n+1}_{m, x, \infty}=\pi_{\M_{2n+1}(x), \infty}(\gg_m^{\M_{2n+1}(x)})$. \item For $x\in \bR$ and $n\in \omega$, set $b_{2n+1, m}=\sup_{x\in \bR}\gg_{m, x, \infty}^{2n+1}$. \item Let $\k^1_{2n+1}$ be the predecessor of $\d^1_{2n+1}$ (for example see \cite[Theorem 2.18]{Jackson}).
 It follows from \cite{SargPre} that for each $n$, $\sup_{m\in \omega}b_{2n+1, m}=\k^1_{2n+3}$.
 In fact, for each $x\in \bR$, $\sup_{m<\omega}\gg_{m, x, \infty}^{2n+1}=\k^1_{2n+3}$.
 Moreover, for each $n, m\in \omega$, $b_{2n+1, m}$ is a cardinal and $b_{2n+1, 0}>\d^1_{2n+1}$.
 Thus, $b_{2n+1, 0}\geq \d^1_{2n+2}$.
 For the proofs of these results see \cite[Theorem 4.1, Corollary 5.23, Lemma 6.1]{SargPre}. \item It is conjectured in \cite{SargPre} that for all $n$, $b_{2n+1, 0}=\d^1_{2n+2}$.
 For $n=0$ this is shown in \cite{BoundHjorth}.
 The case $n\geq 1$ is still open. \end{enumerate}

 \begin{review} \textbf{$\gg$-stability:} \end{review} The main technical fact from \cite{SargPre} that we will need in this paper appears in the bottom of page 760 of \cite{SargPre}.
 It claims that for each $x\in \bR$, each $n\in \omega$ and for each $\gg<\k^1_{2n+3}$, there is a $\gg$-stable complete iterate $\P$ of $\M_{2n+1}(x)$.
 Because our situation is just a little bit different we outline how to obtain $\gg$-stable iterates.
 The reader may find it useful as well.\\\\ \textbf{$\gg$-stable iterates:} \begin{enumerate} \item Fix $n\in \omega$ and $x\in \bR$.
-Let $\M=\M_{2n+1}(x)$ and suppose that $\M^\#_{2n+1}\in \M$\footnote{Any reader who is familiar with the nots and bolts of inner model theory can see that this condition is not necessary.}.
+Let $\M=\M_{2n+1}(x)$ and suppose that $\M^\#_{2n+1}\in \M$\footnote{Any reader who is familiar with the nuts and bolts of inner model theory can see that this condition is not necessary.}.
 Suppose $\gg$ is an ordinal such that for some $m_0$, $\gg<\gg^{2n+1}_{m_0, \infty}$.
-Let $\P$ be a complete iterate of $\M$. \item Let $\nu$ be the least inaccessible of $\P$ above $\d_0^\P$ and let $\mH^\P$ be the direct limit of all iterates of $\M_{2n+1}$ that are in $\P|\nu$.
+Let $\P$ be a complete iterate of $\M$. \item Let $\nu$ be the least inaccessible of $\P$ above $\d_0^\P$ and let $\mH^\P$ be the direct limit of all iterates of $\M_{2n+1}$ that are in $\P|\nu$\footnote{We say $\Q$ is an iterate of $\M_{2n+1}$ in $\P|\nu$ if $\Q$ is a complete iterate of $\M_{2n+1}$ and letting $\d$ be the largest Woodin cardinal of $\Q$, $\Q|\d\in \P|\nu$.}.
 The construction of such limits has been carried out in \cite{SargPre}, \cite{Sandra}, \cite{Varsovian}.
 For example see \cite[Section 5.1]{SargPre}. \item The results of \cite{SargPre} and other similar calculations done for example in \cite{HODCoreModel} show that $\mH^\P$ is a complete iterate of $\M_{2n+1}$. \item We say $\P$ is locally $\gg$-stable if $\gg\in \rge(\pi_{\mH^\P, \infty})$. \item We say $\P$ is $\gg$-stable if $\P$ is locally $\gg$-stable and if $\xi=\pi_{\mH^\P, \infty}^{-1}(\gg)$ then whenever $\Q$ is a complete iterate of $\P$,

 \item The argument on page 760 of \cite{SargPre} can be used to show the following lemma. \begin{lemma} There is a complete $\gg$-stable iterate $\P$ of $\M_{2n+1}(x)$. \end{lemma} \begin{proof} (Outline) Towards a contradiction assume not.
 The key observation is that whenever $\P$ is a complete iterate of $\M_{2n+1}(x)$ and $\Q$ is a complete iterate of $\P$, the Dodd-Jensen argument (see \cite[Chapter 4.2]{OIMT}) implies that for all $\xi\in \mH^\P$, $\pi_{\mH^\P, \infty}(\xi)\leq \pi_{\mH^\Q, \infty}(\pi_{\P, \Q}(\xi))$.